Salah856/AWS_WhitePapers_Summary/iOS-CI-CD.md

 - Build scripts initiate an iOS build on the Amazon EC2 Mac instance and put the build artifacts in an Amazon S3 bucket.

+- AWS CodePipeline detects the built artifacts in Amazon S3 and initiates AWS Device Farm for testing the app on multiple real devices.

+- AWS Device Farm generates test results, logs, and recording for all tests for review through the AWS Device Farm console or through AWS S3 pre-signed URLs.